 “That’s why we call him Fatbastian.”

-He was our cat because former friends of ours had one day asked us to watch him for a few weeks.
+He was their cat because former friends of theirs one day asked them to watch him for a few weeks.
 They were moving to Chicago.
-“Sure,” I said, like a stupid gullible idiot.
+“Sure,” Telly said, like a gullible idiot.

-“Do you think they’re coming back?”
-I asked Brian ten years later.
+“Do you think they’re ever coming back?” she asked Brian ten years later.

-What we didn’t know, while we were talking in the waiting room of the Animal Hospital, was that the vet had taken blood from our cat and was having it analyzed.
-When we were ready to leave, thinking Sebastian was going to spend the night in care, one of the aides came back.
+What they didn’t know, while they were chatting in the waiting room of the Animal Hospital, was that the vet had taken blood from Fatbastian and was having it analyzed.
+When they were ready to leave, thinking Fatso was going to spend the night in care, one of the aides came back.

 “The doctor wants to see you in the exam room,” she said.

-Nothing good ever comes from those words, I thought.
+Nothing good ever comes from those words, Telly thought.

 “You need to put him down,” said the vet.